Haskeeb265/obsidian-vault/1 - Rough Notes/Search Skills (TryHackMe).md

 3. filetype: This command allows you to search for keywords in the filetype that you want.
 For example you want to fine PDF's regarding cybersecurity, you'd search: ==filetype: pdf cybersecurity==

+## Special Search Engines:
+#### Shodan:
+allows you to search for specific types and versions of servers, networking equipment, industrial control systems, and IoT devices.
+#### Censys:

 ####  References
 [[Search Skills]]